polishCurl/InMemoryObjectStorage/README.md

 ## Future extensions
 TODO list:
-1. Implement custom logging system instead of using `std::cout` and `std::cerr`.
-2. Support TLS (HTTPS and FTPS) connections on the same port.
+1. Support TLS (HTTPS and FTPS) connections on the same port.
-3. Create mocks for the defined interfaces and use them in unit tests using dependency injection.
+2. Create mocks for the defined interfaces and use them in unit tests using dependency injection.
-4. Create microbenchmarks for measuring performance of key components of the _Object storage_.
+3. Create microbenchmarks for measuring performance of key components of the _Object storage_.